jdoleary/Spellmasons/docs/TasksLongTerm.md

 ## Feature Creep Ideas
 - Make pickups destructable (even portal - which could spawn in at another location if you destroy it - aim to plesantly suprise players)
 - More spells:
+    - Spells that summon walls or pillars to prevent enemy movement (maybe to trap them)
     - (M) Push spells
     - Fix movement spells such as charge, stomp, lance
     - A card that changes mana cost of spells to health cost (vampire)